USEPA/pybeepop/README.md

     * Windows 64-bit (x64)
     * Linux
 * For **Windows**: [Microsoft Visual C++ Redistributable 2015-2022](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
 * For **Linux**, the bundled BeePop+ library was compiled on **Red Hat Enterprise Linux 8 (RHEL8)**.
-If you encounter errors loading the library, you can try compiling BeePop+ yourself from source and passing the path to your library .so file to the PyBeePop object.
+If you encounter errors loading the library, you can try compiling BeePop+ yourself from source.
 Instructions for compiling BeePop+ for Linux are [below](#compiling-beepop-on-linux).
 Source code is available on [the project's GitHub page](https://github.com/quanted/vpoplib]).
 * Python version 3.6 or above.
-* You must also have the **pandas** package installed in your python environment.
+* pandas installed in your Python environment.

 ## Quick Start Guide